Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 # Overview of Operation

-The **csolution - CMSIS Project Manager** processes **User Input Files** (in YML format) and **Software Packs** (in Open-CMSIS-Pack format) to create self-contained CMSIS-Build input files that allow to generate independent projects which may be a part of a more complex application.
+The **csolution - CMSIS Project Manager** processes **user input files** (in YML format) and **software packs** (in Open-CMSIS-Pack format) to create self-contained CMSIS-Build input files that allow to generate independent projects which may be a part of a more complex application.

 The **csolution - CMSIS Project Manager** supports the user with the following features:

 - Access to the content of software packs in Open-CMSIS-Pack format to:
   - Setup the tool chain based on a *Device* or *Board* that is defined in the CMSIS-Packs.